yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 * 990, 100

 In this scenario, the sum of `LOCAL_SNAPSHOTS_PRUNING_DELAY` + `LOCAL_SNAPSHOTS_DEPTH` is 50, 100.
-Therefore, an IRI node will prune transactions that were confirmed by any milestone before 940, 000 (990, 100 - 50,100).
+Therefore, an IRI node will prune transactions that were confirmed by any milestone with an index lower than 940, 000 (990, 100 - 50,100).
 As a result all transactions between milestones 940, 000 and 990, 100 will be kept in the ledger.